piair338/MsRewards/README.md

 #  MsReward

-A Microsoft reward automator, designed to work headless on a raspberry pi.
-Tested with a pi 3b+ and a pi 4 2Gb .
+A Microsoft reward automator, designed to work headless on any server.
-Using a discord webhook or SQL to log points everydays.
+Using a discord webhook or SQL to log points everyday.
 Using Selenium and geckodriver.

 ## If you're using docker (way easier)